Magyartanulas/magyartanulas.github.io/interests.md

 * Az nem vonzana sok turistát. - (That would not attract many tourists.)
 * Vonzanának a flancos éttermek, ha nem kéne jattot adnom. - (Fancy restaurants would attract me, if I did not have to tip.)
 * A trón úgy vonzotta Simbát.
-(The throne attracted Simba so much. `úgy` will be explained in a later section)
+(The throne attracted Simba so much.)

 `Challenge!`
 ![utazás](https://magyartanulas.github.io/public/elutázni.jpg)